Vishrutha-VB24/InternLoomClone/README.md

 - **Query Parameters:**
   - `title` (optional): The job title to search for.
 Defaults to "Internship".
   - `location` (optional): The location to search in.
 Defaults to "United States".
-  !
-Currently they are hard coded for specific location and title
+!!!Currently they are hard coded for specific location and title !!!

 - **Response:**
   - **Success (200 OK):**